 - The steering group must attract media coverage and popular support for the campaign.

 Once this has been achieved, the group is ready to apply for town status.
 This is also the criteria set out to achieve the county wide Zone status.
 If one already exists why not join the local Steering Group as new members are always welcome.
 See separate pages for local contact information.
-For more information on Fairtrade in general click here Fairtrade Foundation.
+For more information on Fairtrade in general visit the Fairtrade Foundation website.

-Fairtrade Products: There are over 4,500 Fairtrade certified products available in the UK.
-These include: bananas, coffee, cotton, tea, mangoes, sugar, fruit juice, honeym, snacks, chocolate and cocoa, roses, sports balls, wines and beers.
+There are over 4,500 Fairtrade certified products available in the UK.
+These include: bananas, coffee, cotton, tea, mangoes, sugar, fruit juice, honey, snacks, chocolate and cocoa, roses, sports balls, wines and beers.
 For workplaces, cafes and shops, there are loads of suppliers in and around West Lothian, so you should never have difficulty in sourcing Fairtrade goods.